Are you thinking about web design and wondering what’s the difference between a mobile website and a responsive website?

 - You only craft and feed content on one site

-- No need two URL, a single domain will work
+- No need for two URLs, a single domain will work

 - Apt for a heavy-stacked information website